-The Galaxy Z Flip 4 focuses less on innovation and more on refinement.
+The Samsung Galaxy Z Flip 4 focuses less on innovation and more on modernized refinement.
 It sports slimmer bezels and flatter edges to make for a more premium-feeling device.
 Even with that, it’s still a fun little phone.
 Samsung is really leaning into the young crowd with the content creation features and general vibe of the handset, leaving the “mature” and “professional” look for the Galaxy Z Fold 4.

 But I could say the same for the Galaxy Z Flip 3.
 It was also a fun phone, but with heaps of improvements over its predecessor including a radical redesign.
 So what makes the Galaxy Z Flip 4 stand out?
 To be perfectly honest, not all that much.
 But hold your horses, because that's not really a bad thing.

 Samsung boosted the cameras a little by using a brighter main sensor for better low-light photos.
 But the ultrawide camera remains the same and the Galaxy Z Flip 4’s cameras perform practically the same as the Galaxy Z Flip 3’s — that is to say, not on the level of what you would expect from a $999 phone.
 The night mode, however, is excellent.

 As you’ll see in this Galaxy Z Flip 4 review, I find myself rather ambivalent about this phone.
-It’s not the upgrade I wanted to see over last year, but it’s certainly a notable upgrade over last year, especially when it comes to battery life.
+It’s not the upgrade I wanted to see over last year, but it’s certainly a notable one, especially when it comes to battery life.